Last updated: July 24, 2020

-As a result of the coronavirus (COVID-19) crisis, the federal government, along with many states and municipalities, are taking emergency actions to protect tenants from eviction.
-The rationale for these actions—in correlation with relief for landlords and other property owners—is to minimize disruptions while shelter-in-place and stay-at-home orders are in effect.
+As a result of the coronavirus (COVID-19) crisis, the federal government, along with many states and municipalities, have taken emergency actions to protect tenants from eviction.
+The rationale for these actions—in correlation with relief for landlords and other property owners—has been to minimize disruptions while shelter-in-place and stay-at-home orders are in effect.
+Federal protection from eviction will end on July 25th, however there is still relief available in some states.

-We’ve put together a guide to the states where such laws have been enacted, but keep in mind that these policies are subject to changes and extensions.
+We’ve put together a guide to the states where such laws have been enacted or updated over time, but keep in mind that these policies are subject to further changes and extensions.
 If you have questions about evictions or foreclosures, or your general rights as a landlord or tenant in your state, ask a lawyer.

 Questions about the coronavirus pandemic?